 We have exceptional faculty and award winning programs.
 The Philharmonic Music School has over 70 dedicated teachers on our faculty, with degrees from some of the finest music schools in the world.
 We match students with the teacher that will best meet the student’s needs, personally and musically.
 The quality of our programs has been recognized by the National Endowment for the Arts, the National Guild of Community Schools of the Arts and the President’s Commission on the Arts & Humanities.

 The Philharmonic Orchestra presents 4 education concerts at the VETS in April and we have several ensembles who perform at schools and community centers throughout the year.

 In September 2008, we opened the Carter Center for Music Education & Performance at 667 Waterman Avenue in East Providence, conveniently located of I-195 (Exit 8).
 This state-of-the-art facility has 31 private studios, an 18-station electronic keyboard lab, an early childhood, suzuki & music therapy wing; a jazz, rock & blues wing & 2 large recital-rehearsal halls.
 The Carter Center is the largest and newest dedicated community music school facility in New England.
-We also offer lessons at our East Greenwich Branch and at the Wheeler School in welcoming, well equipped environments.
+We also offer lessons at our East Greenwich Branch in a welcoming, well equipped environment.

 The Music School has built valuable Community Partnerships with schools, neighborhood centers and local housing and social service agencies, making it possible to bring music education to people throughout the state.